 Who can use the on-call service?

-The provider on-call is only for students and employees.
+The provider on-call is only for WNE students and employees.
 We are not able to give advice to friends, relatives or graduates.
-Also, we will not discuss your medical condition with family or friends without your permission.
-In urgent cases, you may make a call for a friend, but we will need to speak directly to the patient at some point.
+We are not able to discuss your medical condition with family or friends without your permission.
+In urgent cases, you may make a call for a friend, but we will also need to speak to them directly.